SquadcastHub/squadcasthub.github.io/pages/mydoc/jira_server_(on-premise).md

 **JQL - Service Mapping:** If a ticket is created in Jira, then the mappings defined in this section would be iterated one-by-one and incident would be created for the service corresponding to the first JQL that evaluated to be true for that Jira ticket.
 If none of the JQL matched, then no incident would be created in Squadcast.

 {{site.data.alerts.note}}
 <br/><br/><p>The issue must be in the same Jira project and be the same Jira Issue type.
-If you are using Jira Service Desk, incidents are created from JQL before <a href="https://confluence.atlassian.com/servicedeskserver041/automating-your-service-desk-969530933.html" target="_blank">automation rules</a> are applied.</p>
+If you are using Jira Service Desk, incidents are created from JQL before <a href="https://confluence.atlassian.com/servicedeskserver041/automating-your-service-desk-969530933.html" target=_blank>automation rules</a> are applied.</p>

+<br/><br/><p>Make sure that issue priority is enabled if you want to create Squadcast incidents by creating Jira issues.</p>

+<br/><br/><p>For incidents created in Squadcast from jira Issues using the jira plugin you will not have any status sync.</p>
 {{site.data.alerts.end}}

 So, to summarize,